Skip to content

 indexmap 2.x Insertion-ordered maps

-crc32fast 1.x CRC32 checksums for Parquet files
+crc32fast 1.x CRC32 checksums (cluster sync verification)

 24. Statement Summary

-The StatementSummary service tracks recently executed InfluxQL statements for debugging and observability.
+The StatementSummary service tracks recently executed TimeseriesQL statements for debugging and observability.
 When enabled (statement_summary.enabled = true), it records the normalized query text, digest, execution time, and error status for up to max_entries (default 1,000) recent statements in a bounded ring buffer.
 Results are exposed via GET /api/v1/statements.

 The hyperbytedb-operator/ directory contains a Go-based Kubernetes operator built with Kubebuilder.
 It defines a HyperbytedbCluster CRD for declarative multi-node cluster management, handling StatefulSet creation, peer configuration, and rolling updates.